dancarroll/dancarrollorg_hugo/README.md

 TODO:
 * Nest tag URLs under blog/
 * Get rid of categories generated pages
-* Verify that the blog post link in using-windows-to-access-linux-host-name is correct
 * Update all internal links to use Hugo reference format
 * Validate all external links as well
 * Proofread all posts, add updates for anything obviously incorrect/wrong/misleading